jagrafft/grafft.co/README.md

 # grafft.co

-Personal website for jason a. grafft, hosted at [grafft.co](http://grafft.co).
+The next personal website for jason a. grafft, not yet hosted at [grafft.co](http://grafft.co).